 In accordance with the Group's risk management policy, natural gas contracts for difference are used to reduce the volatility of cash flows associated with highly probable forecast gas purchases due to the fluctuations in gas prices.
 As such these contracts for difference have been designated as cash flow hedges.
-The contracts are intended to hedge the volatility of the purchase price of gas for a period up to two years based on existing contracts of the Group to supply soda ash and sodium bicarbonate to customers, and, by implication, the requirement for Group to produce sufficient steam and electricity.
+The contracts are intended to hedge the volatility of the purchase price of gas for a period up to three years based on existing contracts of Tata Chemicals Europe Limited to supply soda ash and sodium bicarbonate to customers, and, by implication, the requirement for Tata Chemicals Europe Limited to purchase steam and electricity from the Group.
 The terms of the contracts match the terms of the hedged items.
 There were no highly probable transactions for which hedge accounting has been claimed that have not occurred and no significant element of hedge ineffectiveness requiring recognition in the profit and loss account.
-The carrying value as at 31 March 2020 was an asset of £nil (2019: £378,000) and a liability of £17,408,000 (2019: £3,466,000).
+The carrying value as at 31 March 2021 was an asset of £3,534,000 (2020: £nil) and a liability of £164,000 (2020: £17,408,000).

-The counterparty for these contracts for difference is British Salt Limited, a fellow group undertaking.
+The counterparty for some of these contracts for difference is British Salt Limited, a fellow group undertaking.
 British Salt Limited enters into contracts for difference with external third parties to facilitate the hedging activities of the Group.
-Any gains or losses incurred by British Salt Limited are immediately recharged to the Group and all financial assets and liabilities in respect of the third party contracts are matched by equivalent amounts payable to or receivable from the Group (Note 32).
-The Group has presented these intercompany amounts receivable or payable on the face of the balance sheet as other financial assets and other financial liabilities, to better reflect the nature of the transaction.
+Any gains or losses incurred by British Salt Limited are immediately recharged to the Group and all financial assets and liabilities in respect of the third party contracts are matched by equivalent amounts payable to or receivable from the Company (Note 23).
+The Group has presented these intercompany amounts receivable or payable on the face of the balance sheet as other financial assets and other financial liabilities, to better reflect the nature of the transactions.